GoogleCloudPlatform/podcast/site/content/post/episode-125-open-source-at-google-cloud-platform-with-sarah-novotny/index.md

 Melanie will be speaking at the [internet2 Global Summit](https://meetings.internet2.edu/2018-global-summit/), May 9th in San Diego, and will also be talking at the [Understand Risk Forum](https://understandrisk.org/event/ur2018/) on May 17th, in Mexico City.

-{{< transcript "MARK: Hi, and welcome to episode number 125 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel and I'm here with my colleague, as always, Melanie Warrick.
+{{< transcript "MARK: Hi, and welcome to episode number 125 of the weekly \"Google Cloud Podcast.\" I'm Mark Mandel and I'm here with my colleague, as always, Melanie Warrick.
 How are you doing today, Melanie?" >}}

 MELANIE: Good.
 How are you doing?